Jeetnishad/FUTURE_CS_03/README.md

 This repository is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
 You are free to use this material for learning, research, or academic purposes.

----

-## 📸 Screenshots Preview (Optional for GitHub Pages)

-You can create a GitHub Pages or `docs/` folder to visually present:
-- Network topology diagrams
-- Device list table
-- Before/after hardening steps

----